1998–99 San Antonio Spurs season: NBA Finals

-The Knicks became the first (and to this date, the only) 8th seed to ever play in an NBA Finals.
+The Knicks became the first 8th seed to ever play in an NBA Finals.
+(This feat would be duplicated by the Miami Heat in .)

 Summary

 The following scoring summary is written in a line score format, except that the quarter numbers are replaced by game numbers.

 With time running out in Game 5, and the 1999 championship on the line, the Spurs looked to Avery Johnson as he hit a long clutch 2 from the corner with 47 seconds to go, giving the Spurs a 1-point lead.
 It was considered one of the franchise's best moments since the first 26 years in San Antonio.